bylexus/lmp/DevDiary.md

 The widget then can be used in QtDesigner.
 Only drawback: It is only an empty placeholder, so no UI is shown.

+### Loader animation with animated gif

+I wanted to indicate loading / busy status globally in the status bar of the main widget, using an animated gif.
+This was surprisingly easy:

+* create a QLabel with a QMovie, which takes an animated gif
+* Add the widget to the main window's statusbar with 'addPermanentWidget'
+* Make a show/hide function/slot in the QApplication class to show/hide it from anywhere

 22.10.2018 - Idea collection
 -----------------------------